 Once you can do the roll down easily, you’re ready to try the roll up.

-- Lie flat on the floor with your legs together, toes pointing towards the ceiling and arms stretched out above your head.
+- Lie flat on the floor with your legs together, arms stretched out above your head.
 Make sure your low back isn’t arching.

 - Breathe in as you reach your arms up towards the ceiling.

 - Breathe out as you start to roll up through the spine.
 Remember that you should be focusing on segmental control.
-It’s a smooth, curling movement, peeling the spine off the floor.
+It should be a smooth, curling movement.

 - When the whole of your spine has left the floor, keep stretching forward over your straight legs, as shown below.